andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 tier of my city rankings: *Cities With Harbors*.
 I just love myself a great harbor.

-One of the appealing features of the Oslofjord are her scattered islands within a short ferry of downtown.
-On a particularly delightful sunny day I find myself in the mood for a little salty air whipping through my hair.
+One of the most appealing features of the Oslofjord are her scattered islands within a short ferry of downtown.
+As I'm rambling around the city center one particularly delightful sunny day the tousled mop atop my head cries out for a rush of salty air.
 I check the ferry schedule and find they run every 30 minutes in a loop of 5 islands - Nakkholmen, Lind&oslash;ya, Gressholmen, Bleik&oslash;ya, and (of course) Hoved&oslash;ya.